-This is the final installment of my series of articles with Thoughts on Finishing.
+This is the final installment of my series of articles with Thoughts on Finishing a Painting.
 It’s been fun exploring the topic of how to know when “enough is enough”.

 There are no hard and fast rules, and in the end, it will be up to YOU.
 Nobody but the artist truly determines that moment, but experience has taught me a few things.
 Good teachers have also been kind enough to share their wisdom with me over the years, and I feel as if the least I can do is to pay it forward…

 In Part 1 of this series I titled it “The Naked Beauty contest”.
 When reading that title you might say, ” What?!”
 But it can feel as if we are overexposed when we share our creative efforts.

 In that first article of this series I explored the idea that mindset can matter when we evaluate our work.
 Taming our inner critic and getting our minds right is sometimes half the battle when we paint (or when we live our lives).